 JUNIOR PARENTS UNIVERSITY FEEDBACK Each semester, Ellen Evans (as University Liaison) reaches out regularly to the BU faculty members who teach our students.
-She requests information about how our students are doing in their courses-attendance records, performance on tests and quizzes, and engagement with the class.
+She requests information about how our students are doing in their courses attendance records, performance on tests and quizzes, and engagement with the class.
 Historically, about 80% of BU professors respond to her requests, and we have a particularly close working relationship with the Biology instructors.
 We generally hear very good news from professors.
 Occasionally, we hear high praise from professors who were not aware they had a high school student in their classroom!
 On the occasion that we receive worrisome news, the student's BUA advisor reaches out the student (and, if necessary, the parent) to ask for clarification.
 In all cases, it is the student's responsibility to keep his or her BUA advisor apprised of poor performances on test/quizzes, missed homework, and absences.
 The transition to University courses comes with new responsibilities and expectations.
 If we all work together to support our students, they are more likely to find success in BU courses.
-PSAT All BUA juniors were strongly encouraged to sit for the PSAT on Saturday, October 14.
+All BUA juniors were strongly encouraged to sit for the PSAT on Wednesday, October 10.
 The PSAT is a practice version of the SAT.
 It is not a mirror image, however.
 The biggest difference is that the SAT has a written essay section, while the PSAT "Writing" section is multiple choice.
-The PSAT will run from 8am until about 11:30am in BU's Morse Auditorium (602 Commonwealth Avenue) for those registered to take it at BUA.
+The PSAT was proctored in BUA's Sargent Gym, from 8am until about 11:45am for those PSAT registered to take it at BUA.

 Juniors who take the PSAT are typically eligible for consideration in the National Merit Scholarship Competition.
-Semi-finalists are announced in September 2018.
+Semi-finalists are announced in September 2019.
 Otherwise, the PSAT has no bearing on a student's college process.
-They are not seen or requested by colleges.
-Practice booklets were distributed to those students who are registered to take the test.
+PSAT scores are not seen or requested by colleges.
+Practice booklets were distributed to all juniors and to those sophomores who opted to take the exam for practice purposes.
 The PSAT is modestly predictive of SAT scores, but we have seen some students perform exceptionally well on the PSAT, and less well on the SAT, and vice versa.
 Mostly, the PSAT is a chance for students to engage with SAT-style standardized testing, and boost their test-taking confidence and acumen.
-SAT: March 10, 2018 Most every BUA student takes the SAT for the first time in March of the junior year, though students going to Japan on the BUA Spring Break trip should speak with us about alternate testing plans.
+SAT: March 9, 2019 Most every BUA student takes the SAT for the first time in March of the junior year, though students going to Greece on the BUA Spring Break trip should speak with us about alternate testing plans.
 For those who cannot take the March test, May or June may be the next best options, leaving the other for Subject Tests, if needed.
 Many students who have taken the test before March have typically underperformed.
 College admission officers become concerned if students take the SAT more than 3 times during high school.
 To limit that, we expect students to take the test in March, and if needed, one more time in late spring, or in the fall of senior year.
 Most BUA students take the SAT no more than two times.